LuisPuchol/taktics-test-monorepo/README.md

 - https://github.com/nodejs/node-gyp/blob/main/docs/Updating-npm-bundled-node-gyp.md

 # Test Requirements
-The solution will start with this project.
+The solution will start with this project and must be done with the frameworks used, angular js and loopback.

 The project needs a way to handle budgets made by the users to send to the client.